comp-medchem/LigExtract/README.md

   Notice how "myproteins" is the name provided to the -d argument, as this must correspond to the prefix of the *_uniprot_list.txt file.

+*In the example query provided in docs/myproteins_uniprot_list.txt processes 267 structures runs in 6m32s using 7 CPUs.*

 ## Outputs

 #### Cluster mode:

-Ligextract produces a table called **projectname_ligandClusters.txt** with all ligands and some data characterising them, looking like this:
+Ligextract produces a table called **projectname_ligandsList.txt** with all ligands and some data characterising them, looking like this:

 ligandfile | pocketres_chain | pocketres_chain_size | chain_name | ligtype | lig_ID | pdbcode
 --- | --- | --- | --- | --- | --- | ---